 The use of dependent variables continues to evolve with advancements in data science and analytics.
 The rise of big data and machine learning has introduced new trends and approaches in how dependent variables are analyzed and utilized.

 One notable trend is the increasing complexity of models that incorporate multiple independent variables to predict a single dependent variable.
-These models, often used in fields like finance, marketing, and healthcare, aim to capture the intricate relationships between various factors and their combined effect on the outcome of interest.
+These models, often used in fields like finance, marketing, and healthcare, aim to capture the complex relationships between various factors and their combined effect on the outcome of interest.

 The concept of causality is also gaining prominence in the context of dependent variables.
 Researchers are increasingly using causal inference techniques to determine whether changes in independent variables truly cause changes in the dependent variable, rather than simply being correlated.
 This is particularly important in fields like economics and public health, where understanding causal relationships is crucial for policy-making.